 Table 3- SWOT Analysis of Four Alternative Asset Classes

-From the above risk review framework, PESTLE, and SWOT analysis, the perceived risks associated with the four alternative asset classes have been identified.
+The above risk review framework, PESTLE, and SWOT analysis identified the perceived risks of the four alternative asset classes.
 It shows that the risks and challenges associated with such investment classes are real, but the associated risks can be mitigated using a realistic approach.

-Notwithstanding the unique risks that are involved in alternative investments, they are considered a useful tool for improving the risk-return aspects of an investment portfolio.
-As mentioned, they have the ability to increase diversification, reduce volatility, give low correlations to traditional investments and offer the end-user enhanced returns due to the fact that there is a broader investment opportunity.
+Notwithstanding the unique risks involved in alternative investments, they are considered a useful tool for improving the risk-return aspects of an investment portfolio.
+As mentioned, they have the ability to increase diversification, reduce volatility, give low correlations to traditional investments and offer the end-user enhanced returns because there is a broader investment opportunity.
 The graph below illustrates a Markowitz efficient frontier by representing low-risk portfolios that have been measured using volatility as a factor for a given return.
-It is evident that the inclusion of the four alternative asset investments results in the efficient frontier moving up and to the left (Baird Private Wealth Management 2013).
+It is evident that including the four alternative asset investments results in the efficient frontier moving up and to the left (Baird Private Wealth Management 2013).
 Thus, for a given level of return, the risk is lower or vice versa.
 With a given level of risk, the returns are higher.

 Figure 1- Markowitz Efficient Frontier (Source; Baird Private Wealth Management, 2013)

-Alternative investments, when on their own, can have higher volatility than traditional asset classes, specifically those of a fixed income.
+Alternative investments, when on their own, can have higher volatility than traditional asset classes, specifically fixed-income ones.
 However, alternative investments have low correlations to more traditional asset classes, which can be useful in economic slumps or portfolio diversification (Blessings 2011).
-It is recommended that investors include some of the four alternative asset classes into their portfolios as it tends to result in lower overall volatility, which is evident in the graph below.
+It is recommended that investors include some of the four alternative asset classes in their portfolios as it tends to result in lower overall volatility, which is evident in the graph below.

 Figure 2- Standard Deviation and Diversification of Alt.
 Asset Classes (Source; Baird Private Wealth Management, 2013)